pelagia123/todo-list-tutorial/observable-gallery/observable.md

 </div>
 ```

 The active photo is now ready to receive user clicks.
-Now we go to Component and implement our handler.
+Now we go to `active-photo.component.ts` and implement our handler.

 ```typescript
 hidePhoto() {